Matherunner/tastools/doc/tastools.rst

   Set the pitch angle to ``PITCH`` immediately.
 ``tas_olsshift DIST``
   Shift the OLS perpendicularly to the right by ``DIST`` units.
 If ``DIST`` is negative, then shift to the left instead.
 This is mainly used to make the player line strafe with approximately ``DIST`` amplitude.
+``tas_sba ANGLE``
+  Perform left or right strafing automatically until the velocity polar angle has changed by ``ANGLE`` degrees.
+Note that either ``+leftstrafe`` or ``+rightstrafe`` must be active for this to work, and it requires a ``wait`` followed by ``exec waitscript.cfg`` to work as intended.
+It relies on the ability to create ``waitscript.cfg`` (called the *waitscript*) in the mod directory.
+This is a rather special command as it prevents further execution of the script that invokes it until the condition is met, accomplished by writing ``wait; exec waitscript.cfg`` to waitscript so that the waitscript executes itself forever.
+Once the condition is fulfilled, TasTools will stop the loop by clearing the content of waitscript, allowing the main script to resume execution.
 ``ch_health HEALTH``
   Change the health amount to ``HEALTH``.
 This is a cheat and should be used for testing purposes only.
 ``ch_armor ARMOR``